 We traveled to the Saint Louis Zoo to talk to Safety Coordinator Domini Montgomery about zoo safety, and how they balance animal and keeper safety.
-The following is a transcript of the conversation, which you can also hear using the player.

 Preventing slips in a unique environment